danilobml/picklerick/README.md

-A REST API project for Rick and Morty.
+*A REST API project for Rick and Morty.

 Frameworks and tools:
--Django
+- Django
--Django Restframework
+- Django Restframework